Detroit Lions taking on 'gutsy' Dan Campbell's personality as hot streak continues

 Contact Dave Birkett at dbirkett@freepress.com.
 Follow him on Twitter @davebirkett.

-This article originally appeared on Detroit Free Press: Dan Campbell has Detroit Lions believing: 'We can play with anybody'
+This article originally appeared on Detroit Free Press: Dan Campbell has Lions believing after win over Vikings